DAX Slips Further to 3-Month Lows

 1 min. read

-Investors weighed the prospect of a prolonged conflict in the Middle East after US President Donald Trump indicated that the attacks could last four to five weeks, and potentially even longer.
+Investors weighed the prospect of a prolonged conflict in the Middle East after US President Trump indicated that the attacks could last four to five weeks, and potentially even longer.